 There is almost always an additional fee associated with the blood draw.
-The draw sites that are contracted with specific lab companies tend to have the cheapest rates, and mobile phlebotomy is almost always in a higher cost bracket.
+Draw sites that are contracted with specific lab companies tend to have the cheapest rates, while mobile phlebotomy tends to cost a little more.

-Usually, the person drawing your blood will ship out the kit on your behalf.
+Usually, the person drawing your blood will ship the kit back to the lab company on your behalf.